 For younger students, you should move at a slower pace through Visual Latin, making sure students understand the grammatical concepts.
-This can be a wonderful way to teach or reinforce English grammar at the same time students are learning Latin, but this requires more teacher involvement.)
+(This can be a wonderful way to teach or reinforce English grammar at the same time students are learning Latin, but this requires more teacher involvement.)
 Younger students not using Lingua Latina will spend at least two hours per week.

 Visual Latin has significant Christian content in its reading passages, most of it reflecting the beginning chapters of the book of Genesis.